ShxtsNGigs Let Black Women Down. But I'm Not Surprised

 ”

 It’s worth noting that many of today's podcast listeners aren't actually tuning in to full episodes.
 Instead, they're consuming short, viral clips on social media.
 It’s likely that James and Fuhad’s most vocal supporters may not have listened to full ShxtsnGigs episodes.
-The podcast duo has benefited from a curated online image that might not fully capture the nuances of their views or behavior.
+The podcast duo have benefited from a curated online image that might not fully capture the nuances of their views or behaviour.

 AdvertisementADVERTISEMENT